2025-2026 Academic Catalog

 There are many pathways that CU Denver undergraduates can take to become a licensed teacher in Colorado.
 The BA major in Education and Human Development (EDHD) is within the School of Education and Human Development (SEHD) and includes licensure in the following areas:

-In the College of Liberal Arts and Sciences (CLAS) pathway, students major in CLAS and earn their secondary teaching license in the SEHD.
+• College of Liberal Arts and Sciences (CLAS) Pathways: Students in CLAS pathways major in CLAS and earn their secondary teaching license in the SEHD.
+Further information about the CLAS pathway licensure options are described below.

 High Standards and Ongoing Assessment

 The coursework and the internship experiences within each program have been created to align with the Colorado Teacher Quality Standards, as well as frameworks for culturally and linguistically responsive instruction and Universal Design for Learning.
 Students in all programs engage in a common set of learning opportunities and internship assessments.
-They also engage in Program Level Assessments at different stages of the program.
 Colorado mandates that all teacher education programs be "performance-based" in order to recommend candidates completing the program for licensure; thus all candidates must demonstrate proficiency in both the university-based coursework and their internships.
-Students must also pass state content exams prior to their final semester in the program.
+Students must also demonstrate state required content competencies by either passing state content exams prior to their final semester in the program or completing the Colorado Department of Education Multiple Measures process.

 Community College Articulation

-CU Denver honors the community college articulation agreement in elementary and early childhood education to transfer the 60 designated semester hours from the community college to anyone admitted to the teacher licensure program.
+CU Denver honors the Colorado Community College statewide articulation transfer agreement in elementary and early childhood education to transfer the 60 designated semester hours from the community college to anyone admitted to the teacher licensure program.
 Students should make sure they are following the appropriate articulation agreement and should work with their SEHD or CLAS advisor early and often to ensure that all courses are transferred properly.

 Programs of Study